hashicorp/terraform-provider-azurerm/website/docs/r/redhat_openshift_cluster.html.markdown

 * `fips_enabled` - (Optional) Whether Federal Information Processing Standard (FIPS) validated cryptographic modules are used.
 Defaults to `false`.
 Changing this forces a new resource to be created.

+* `resource_group_name` - (Optional) The name of a Resource Group which will be created and used to deploy the infrastructure of Azure Red Hat OpenShift Cluster.
+Defaults to `aro-{domain}`.
+Changing this forces a new resource to be created.

 ---

 A `network_profile` block supports the following: